rohira-dhruv/DiceGames/README.md

     - This was done by adding these fields to the <i>WalletViewModel</i> class and then accessing them in the <i>WalletActivity</i> class using getter methods.

-    - This also provides some clarity to the user and it allows him to calculate the coins as the game progresses.
+    - This also provides some clarity to the user and it allows him to calculate the coins based on the displayed statistics as the game progresses.

 ## Testing

 - Yes, I have followed a test-driven approach :

     - While developing the model, I had written down several inputs to check different edge cases.
 So after every iteration of developing the model, I manually ran all those test cases to check my test cases.
-Later, I also implemented these as Unit test cases in my project.
+Later, while I was trying to learn about Mockito and how to implement it, I tired a lot of different ways of accessing fields through objects or even changing their access specifiers but finally, I was able to figure out the efficient way to implement Unit Test cases with Mockito.
+I also implemented these as Unit test cases in my project.
 This approach was helpful but it has the downside that it slows down the development process.

     - <strong> Stress Testing using Monkey : </strong> Yes I used the monkey tool to stress test my app.
 I started with 500 actions and gradually increased it until 5000 and the "monkey" did not report an error or crash any of the time.
 So my app has been stress tested as well.